slilichenko/bq-omni-orchestration/README.md

 ## Cleaning up
 If you created a separate project to run this demo - delete the project.

-If you had an existing project where you installed the resources you would need to individually delete
+If you deployed in an existing project:
-them:
 ```.env
 terraform destroy
 ```